OCR in Banking

 What is OCR?

 Optical character recognition (OCR) is the process of converting scanned documents and image-based data, such as handwritten, typed, or printed text, into a digital, machine-readable text format.
 The goal of the OCR process is to convert analogue text into digital text, or a format that a computer can encode.
-OCR is a straightforward yet effective technology that uses a straightforward idea to get results with a wide range of industrial applications, saving companies millions of dollars and labor hours.
+OCR is a straightforward and effective technology that tackles a range of industrial applications, saving companies millions of dollars and labor hours.

 In order to do more sophisticated intelligent character recognition (ICR) tasks, such as language or handwriting recognition, the application can additionally leverage artificial intelligence (AI).